Union, Progress and Democracy: Terrorism

 UPyD supported counterterrorist measures with the aim of defeating ETA, such as cutting off its funding and impeding its political legitimacy.
 Consequently, UPyD proposed a stricter law on political parties, which would have outlawed all parties belonging to the EH Bildu coalition (Alternatiba, Aralar, Eusko Alkartasuna, and Sortu) (Note: UPyD called for the outlawing of Bildu and formerly Amaiur, which dissolved in 2015.) on the grounds that they were "an extension of ETA's political arm".
-The magenta party argued that these parties hadn't condemned ETA's terrorism and, in fact, had even justified ETA's killings.
+The magenta party argued that these parties had not condemned ETA's terrorism and, in fact, had even justified ETA's killings.
 One example of this was the use of the term "political prisoners" to describe ETA's imprisoned members.

 The party also advocated the unconditional approval of specific budgetary allocations to strengthen the human and material resources of the Spanish security forces and intelligence services so that they could fight against Islamic terrorism under optimal conditions.
 Moreover, UPyD supported Spain's military deployment in Syria to destroy the Islamic State as part of a European resolution under the United Nations' protection.